henhal/aws-arn/README.md

     resourcePart: 'bucket/path/object' }
 ```

-Since the resource part of ARNs may have several formats, Arn objects also supply a resource property that returns a parsed representation of the resource part:
+Since the resource part of ARNs may have several formats, Arn objects also supply a read-only `resource` property that returns a parsed representation of the resource part:

 ```
 const arn = Arn.parse('aws:arn:s3:eu-west-1:123456789:bucket/path/object');